 It is well known that lack of sleep will lead to fatigue and low energy, I don't think anyone would dispute this fact.

-Studies show that people who sleep less than 6 hours each night are at increased risk for developing weight gain, inflammation and certain hormone imbalances.
+Studies show that people who sleep less than 6 hours each night are at increased risk of developing weight gain, inflammation, and certain hormone imbalances.